 Kitchens and Dining Rooms: The dorms on campus no longer have functioning kitchens or dining halls.
 Classes hosting social hours should bring all desired equipment and supplies for their event, such as ice tongs, ice buckets, coolers, napkins, plastic glassware, trash bags, stirrers, mixes for drinks, utensils for mixing dips and cutting cheese, a dishpan and soap for cleaning up, etc. Refrigerators may be rented from an external vendor for a fee.

-Dinner Tables: Dining rooms will contain round tables, rectangular tables, or a combination of the two.
-After the class dinner locations are selected, Catering Services (413-538-2220) can inform the social chair of the dining room configuration.
+Dinner Tables: Space in the Dining Commons will contain round tables, rectangular tables, or a combination of the two.